 Sheds should be constructed in a manner that makes them free of draughts and leaks, and subsequently well maintained.
 Materials should be impervious, to assist in cleaning and to avoid absorption of odours.
-Horizontal Regional Air Quality Plan for Taranaki surfaces (other than the floor) will tend to accumulate dust and other wastes, and should be avoided.
+Horizontal surfaces (other than the floor) will tend to accumulate dust and other wastes, and should be avoided.
 Flooring must be impervious and easily cleaned and disinfected.
 Ventilation systems should not allow rain to enter the building and dampen litter.